 During the 1997-98 and 1998-99 seasons, Loyd was an assistant at Colorado State University.
 During his first year there, he helped the Rams to an NCAA Tournament berth and a 24-6 record.
-In his second year at CSU working alongside Miller, the Rams played into the Sweet Sixteen of the 1999 NCAA Tournament and finished the season with a 33-3 record.
+In his second year at CSU, the Rams played into the Sweet Sixteen of the 1999 NCAA Tournament and finished the season with a 33-3 record.
 Colorado State ended the year ranked No. 7 nationally.
-He and Miller helped mentor All-American and Naismith Trophy winner Becky Hammon, who has had an illustrious WNBA career and is a current member of the San Antonio Silver Stars.
+He helped mentor All-American and Naismith Trophy winner Becky Hammon, who has had an illustrious WNBA career and is currently an assistant coach for the NBA's San Antonio Spurs.

 Prior to his stop at Colorado State, Loyd was an assistant coach at Fort Collins (Colorado) High School.
 That followed a three-year stint as a professional basketball player in Switzerland.